-He is a tutor on the Innovation Design Engineering and Global Innovation Design programmes run jointly between the Dyson School and the Royal College of Art.
-Previously, Weston was a Design Research Fellow with the Design United Scheme based within the Industrial Design Engineering faculty at TU Delft.
+Weston is the Year 1 Programme Lead on the Innovation Design Engineering programme run jointly between the Dyson School and the Royal College of Art.
+Previously, Weston was a visiting Design Research Fellow within the Industrial Design Engineering faculty at TU Delft.

 Weston's research addresses various topics relating to user experience design and behaviour change.
 The group places a strong emphasis on developing new design theory and methodology.
 Below is a list of interrelated topics currently being explored within the group.